wearecollins/MMI_Interactives/Webserver/README.md

+#Webserver

-A Node.js® server and frontend framework for making single-page, multi-state web apps.
+A Node.js® server and frontend framework for making single-page,multi-state web apps.
 The framework is detailed in [STRUCTURE.md](STRUCTURE.md)

+This server contains code for **all** installations, in the 'static' folder: Anything Muppets, Performance, and Sharing.
+It also contains examples for how to create new applications ('blank' and 'demo') and a suite of test scripts ('test' folder).

 0. [Dependencies](#dependencies)
 0. [Setup](#setup)